 Food cravings are a common problem.
 Sometimes you can resist, but when food cravings hit you hard you need some extra support to stay healthy and stay away from that junk food.
-Keep on reading and I’ll explain how to resolve some underlying reasons why you might be craving junk food, and then I’ll share some healthy snack alternatives to help you calm those cravings!
+Keep on reading and I’ll explain how to resolve some underlying reasons why you might be craving junk food, and then I’ll share some healthy snack recipes to calm those cravings!

 Identify why you’re having food cravings in the first place.

 The first thing is to look at why you might be having junk food cravings in the first place.
 Taking a moment to consider how you’re feeling can often be the key to overcoming those cravings.